As housing stress grows, new Mozo research reveals that

 Lenders want to see that you have a steady and consistent income to make repayments, no other debts draining your budget, and a relatively low LVR (less than 80%).

-For lenders, a new addition to the family means more expenses, less disposable income, and time off work, all of which can complicate your loan application.
+means more expenses, less disposable income, and time off work, all of which can complicate your loan application.

 8% of respondents said they plan to have a child in the next 12 months.

-Lenders like to see you’ve passed your probationary period and can show around three months of payslips before they approve you, so changing jobs can throw a spanner in the works.
+before they approve you, so changing jobs can throw a spanner in the works.

 19% of respondents said they plan to change jobs in the next 12 months.

-Lenders will consider your entire credit card limit, not just what you owe.
 So if your limit is set to $15,000, your borrowing power could be reduced by the same amount.

 9% of respondents plan to take out a new credit card in the next 12 months.

-If you haven’t kept up with repayments or other bills, your credit score could be lower and lenders might doubt your ability to service a mortgage.
+could be lower and lenders might doubt your ability to service a mortgage.

 4% of respondents expect their credit score will decline significantly over the next 12 months.

-When assessing your application, lenders will consider any debts you have.
 Your borrowing power will be reduced if you’ve taken out a personal loan, such as to purchase a vehicle, fund a vacation, or even have a wedding.

 5% of respondents said they plan to take out a car loan in the next 12 months.

-Falling property values
+Falling property prices

-Falling property prices are a reality of the current market.
-If your loan only began recently, this can result in negative equity, which is when you owe more on your property than what it’s currently worth.
+are a reality of the current market.
+If your loan only began recently, this can result in

 19% of respondents believe that the value of their property will fall in the next 12 months.

-When you apply for a home loan, lenders will stress test your finances by applying a serviceability buffer of around 3%.
+buffer of around 3%.
 That means you’ll be assessed on your ability to pay a rate much higher than the one you’re signing up for.

 So you’re not only having to qualify for the loan as it would cost you right now, but how much it might cost you further down the track.

-When Mozo asked borrowers if they could afford to buy their home with today’s stricter lending standards and higher interest rates, only a quarter (25%) said yes.
+asked borrowers if they could afford to buy their home with today’s stricter lending standards and higher interest rates,

 Nearly half (48%) said no, while the rest (28%) weren’t sure.

-If you’re planning on making a major life decision this year and are worried about how it will affect your home loan application, you can do a few things to ensure it doesn’t lower your standing in a lender’s eyes.
+and are worried about how it will affect your home loan application, you can do a few things to ensure it doesn’t lower your standing in a lender’s eyes.

-Mozo found that 17% of Aussies didn’t know or didn’t think they could call their lender to negotiate their interest rate.
+or didn’t think they could call their lender

 A further 50% knew this option was available to them but hadn’t yet picked up the phone to get a better deal.

-When negotiating a cheaper interest rate, it pays to familiarise yourself with the rates your lender currently offers new customers.
 Chances are they'll be lower — after all, new customers have to be enticed.
 Existing customers just have to be loyal or complacent.

-Call your lender and tell them you’re unsatisfied with your current repayments.
-Ask if they are willing to match the rates offered to new customers.
+and tell them you’re unsatisfied with your current repayments.
+Ask if they are willing to

 If it comes to it, you can ask for a discharge form to show you really mean business.
 Most lenders would rather lose some money on interest payments than lose the customer.

 Many factors have made it harder to get a home loan at the moment.
-A sharp rise in interest rates thanks to the RBA has stung many borrowers, and the rising cost of living has eaten into savings.
-Affording repayments is now a top priority for Australians with a mortgage.
+A sharp rise in interest rates thanks to the RBA has stung many borrowers, and the rising

-Rate hikes have also caused declines in property values.
+.
 While falling prices can be a great window of opportunity for new buyers, it also eats into the equity of recent ones.
 This loss can make it harder to refinance, putting people at risk of a home loan hostage situation – or worse, mortgage prison.

-However, with little knowledge about what risk factors can trap you with your home loan, homeowners have a fighting chance to avoid it.
+However, with a little knowledge about what risk factors can trap you with your home loan, homeowners have a fighting chance to avoid it.

-Marshall recommends getting ahead of the problem, which means shoring up your finances three to six months before refinancing.
+Marshall recommends getting ahead of the problem, which means shoring up your finances three to six months

 “Do whatever you can to improve your financial situation on paper so that the banks will look at it more favourably,” Marshall urges.